mychan24/restinginpca/notes/JustificationOfSteps.md

 	+ Why _not_--

-		This procedure eliminates the difference in variance across sesssions and keep, within each session, the magnitude.
+		This procedure eliminates the difference in variance of each sesssion and keep, within each session, the magnitude.
+In this case, the session with the largest variance will not dominate the first component.
 We do _NOT_ implement this procedure because if the original data have a flat pattern (small variance), this step might enlarge noise.

 		Also, these rows are not centered or normalized because these steps will make it hard to compare between rows.
 When both their magnitudes (centered) and variances (normalized) are equalized, we are only comparing the changes in relative patterns across sessions and subjects.
 Again, note that this step was chosen to be skipped only because it did not suit the data that motivated us to develop this technique.